elmaatao/Deep-Learning/README.md

 # Deep Learning
-You can download the html file which is a notebook converted to html to see the project .
+Clone or download to get the html file which is a notebook converted to html to see the project .